Jono El Grande: Early life

 Jon Andreas Håtun was born at Bærum Hospital, Norway.
 At the age of ten, far before he touched his first instrument, he began inventing various band concepts without the intent for performance.
 In 1988, he bought his first guitar, and in 1989 he formed his first actual band along with three school buddies - a teen-age punk rock combo called Mannes Fatales.
 They would perform stunt poetry in combination with pre-arranged electric noises.
 Jono El Grande served as the lead vocalist and lyricist.
 Mannes Fatales performed three concerts before disbanding in 1990.
 In the years 1990 - 1992, Jono El Grande assembled a series concept bands intended for one-night performances and recordings and/or rehearsings only: The Terror Duo, Black Satan, The Pez Dispensers, Acetaded Beat, As Drosera in addition to a handful of school bands formed to mark end-of-term celebrations and similar occasions.

 From 1991 - 92, Jono El Grande worked as a radio host at the local station Radio Express.
 Two hours every Sunday for about a year, he played pure Frank Zappa- and art rock-related music.
 He also guest-hosted the progressive rock radio spot Uhørt in its very infancy.
 As of 2008, the show still airs on Norway's FM 99,3.
 After graduating from high school in 1992, Jono El Grande attended art school in Bergen.
 In 1994 - 95, Jono El Grande worked as assistant decorator at Norsk Film, building props for the movie Pakten (Waiting for Sunset) with Robert Mitchum.
-Eventually, in 1995, he quit the job to become a full-time composer.
+Eventually, in 1995, he quit his job to become a full-time composer.

 1995 - 1999

-In 1995, Jono El Grande formed his first group called Menü Bizarra, which performed only three concerts before it was disbanded later the same year.
+In 1995, Jono El Grande formed his first group, called Menü Bizarra, which performed only three concerts before it was disbanded later the same year.
 This band led to the performance art group Menü Tizz Aura, which performed dada shows in Oslo on both theatrical scenes as well as television shows.
 He then formed the group Grande Corpse, which never performed live.
-Grande Corpse played only at a few rehearsals in 1996, a project related to the never performed opera A Gangrene Hangover.
+Grande Corpse played only at a few rehearsals in 1996, a project related to the never-performed opera A Gangrene Hangover.
 He also formed The Gringo Quartet, which held one show only at Volapük Cultural Forum in 1997.
 After this he formed Vidunderlige Vidda, also called Vidda, with one of the members from Menü Tizz Aura in 1997, Stein Stölen Bjerkaker.
-Vidda reached some local success the following years.
+Vidda reached some local success in the following years.
 After disbanding Vidda late in 1998, Jono El Grande performed solo with electronic works.
 He then released music from the whole period 1995 - 1999 on his debut album Utopian Dances in December 1999.